-The 2016 Commerce World’s Strongest Man competition kicked off in Botswana a week ago, and after Day 1, the field of finalists has begun to separate.
-The ten athletes* to make it through the qualifying rounds face six total events to crown this year’s World’s Strongest Man.
-After the frame carry, circus barbell, and deadlift max on Day 1, here are the standings.
+The 2016 Commerce World’s Strongest Man competition kicked off in Botswana a week ago, and after Day one, the field of finalists has begun to separate.
+The 10 athletes* to make it through the qualifying rounds face six total events to crown this year’s World’s Strongest Man.
+Here are the standings after the frame carry, circus barbell, and deadlift max on Day One.

 There’s no surprise for the man sitting in first place, three-time World’s Strongest Man Brian Shaw.
 Shaw welcomed his first child earlier this summer — a baby boy — and decided to forego July’s World Deadlift Championships to focus on WSM.

-If you recall, that’s the event where Eddie Hall pulled his historic 500kg deadlift.
+If you recall, that’s the event where Eddie Hall pulled his historic 500-kilogram deadlift.
 Hall currently sits in fourth.

-Events left for the final day of competition (Saturday, August 20th) are below, and at first glance, they seem to favor taller athletes like Bjornsson.
+Events left for the final day of the competition (Saturday, Aug.
+20) are below, and at first glance, they seem to favor taller athletes like Björnsson.
 Can he or Janashia claim their first title, or will Shaw repeat and move to four career victories?

-Tomorrow also marks the beginning of the Arnold Strongman Asia competition, which has attracted talent like 4-time World’s Strongest Man Zydrunas Savickas of Lithuania.
+Tomorrow also marks the beginning of the Arnold Strongman Asia competition, which has attracted talent like four-time World’s Strongest Man Žydrūnas Savickas of Lithuania.
 If you’re a fan of strongman or strength sport in general, August 20th will certainly be a day to remember.